anderson-aristotle/react-components-prop/README.md

 The basic unit you'll be working with in ReactJS is a component.
 Components are pieces of our application that we can define once and reuse all over the place.

-For an intro to components, watch [this video.](https://generalassembly.wistia.com/medias/h64z7lp1ir)

 ## Learning Objectives

 After this lesson, you will be able to: